 Killary

-The West of Ireland – the home of Croagh Patrick, the Cliffs of Moher and the Aran Islands.
-Each of which have amazing hiking trails but for something different have you heard of Killary Harbour?
+The West of Ireland – the home of Croagh Patrick in County Mayo, the Cliffs of Moher Cliff Walk in Clare and the Aran Islands.
+Each of which has amazing hiking trails, but for something different, have you heard of Killary Harbour?

 Ireland’s only Fjord is home to an amazing coastal hike along the Atlantic Coastline.
 Your hike starts where the road ends at Rossroe Pier.
 You will continue west following an old Famine Road, looking down on the Fjord and the fish farms below.

-This wonderful hike is included in our Guided & Self Guided Burren & Connemara Hikes
+This wonderful days hiking is included in our Guided & Self-Guided Burren & Connemara Hikes

 Port is a hamlet of small cottages, cut off by the surrounding hills, and largely forgotten about after it was abandoned during the famine of 1845-1848.
 One of the cottages, which is off-grid, has been restored by an intrepid hillwalker.